temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 <!--SNIPEND-->

 This should allow users to cancel the Workflow and prevent the Workflow from continuing to execute the Activity.
 As mentioned previously, the Workflow Id is tied to the email address given by the `subscribe` endpoint.
-When a user pass their email address to `unsubscribe`, they're canceling that Workflow.
+When a user passes their email address to `unsubscribe`, they're cancelling that Workflow.

 ## Create an integration test